 The white circular Gardner Collection 325 sticker represents the lot number in the auction catalog that simply reads, “325.
 Food, pickle, square with cathedral arches and fancy design, quart, yellow green, rolled collared mouth – smooth base.
 (Plate XVI).”
 When looking at the referenced color plate, our subject pickle is one of seventeen bottles on the page, no more than an inch in height.
 In the Price List and Addenda in the back of the catalog, you see that the pickle bottle sold for the handsome sum of $600.

-This rare, probably New England quart mold is not seen often though we believe there was an example in the Burton Spiller collection.
+This rare, probably New England quart mold is not seen often though we are aware that there was an example in the Burton Spiller collection (recently added to the museum).
 The square Gothic bottle follows a cathedral design with four sides with chamfered corners.
 The glass color is yellow-green with olive striations.
 There is a long, slightly double-ogee shoulder sloping to a wide cylindrical neck with a round collar.
 The bottle has a smooth chamfered base with a round recessed circle.
 There is a second later-applied sticker reading “BKNN Toms” within the base, though the meaning is unknown.

 Primary Image: The Gardner 325 Cathedral Pickle imaged on location by the FOHBC Virtual Museum west coast studio led by Gina Pelligrini.